 Over the course of internship, students, supervisors and internship committees are asked to provide feedback regarding the intern's growth and gifts for ministry.
-This will occur through forms created by TLS that will be e-mailed to the appropriate parties a month before each form is due.
+This will occur through a combination of forms created by TLS and through the ELCA internship evaluation forms that are required as part of the student's candidacy process.
 Sample evaluations are in the manual for your reference.